 I couldn’t be more thrilled to share our master small bathroom design remodel pictures today!
 This space is obviously my new favorite room in the house.
 I just LOVE it to pieces.
-If you remember the before photos we shared of this space and our small bathroom ideas post for the space, we weren’t working with a lot to start with.
+If you remember the before photos we shared of this space and our small bathroom ideas post for space, we weren’t working with a lot to start with.
 Ha!
 By moving out a wall about 30 inches, adding a larger window and a few other tricks we learned along the way – this small bathroom design is now doing BIG bathroom design work.
-Follow these bathroom design for small spaces ideas we came up with to add an instant win to any bathroom you might be tackling soon.
+Follow these bathroom designs for small spaces ideas we came up with to add an instant win to any bathroom you might be tackling soon.

 We partnered with Wayfair as a part of their 1 room challenge for this space and also included a few amazing pieces from Kohler (like the tub of my dreams) and a glass shower door from Coastal Shower Doors to bring a load of style into this tiny space.
-When I was dreaming about our small bathroom and how it might turn into something grand, I knew I wanted to have a bold sophisticated look to the space.
+When I was dreaming about our small bathroom and how it might turn into something grand, I knew I wanted to have a bold sophisticated look to space.
 The clawfoot tub of my dreams makes a huge impact in the space, it was one of the many risks we took in planning this bathroom design for small spaces that definitely paid off.

 You guys… I love everything about this room.
 Eeeep!
 Let me give you a peek at our small bathroom design remodel pictures and show you around…